callmeyaz/mutation-tracker/README.md

 # Mutation Tracker 1.0

-Mutation-Tracker is a new library to associate and track metadata to properties within JSON objects within a mirror object tree.
+Mutation-Tracker is a new library to associate and track metadata to properties within JSON objects within an independent mirror object tree.

 # Why Mutation Tracker?